NivethaShanmugam01/Singapore-Resale-Flat-Prices-Predicting/README.md

 Streamlit Web Application: Develop a user-friendly web application using Streamlit for predicting resale prices.

-Deployment on Render: Deploy the Streamlit application on the Render platform for internet accessibility.

 Testing and Validation: Thoroughly test the deployed application to ensure functionality and accuracy.